ashlymariam0509/30-days--of-python/DAY 7/readme.md

 If the number is greater than 150, then skip it and move to the following number

-If the number is greater than 500, then stop the loop
+If the number is greater than 500, then stop the loop.

 Given:

 numbers = [12, 75, 150, 180, 145, 525, 50]